I grow your food!

 - Waterpenny Farm -- Market and CSA farm in Sperryville, VA, selling at the Takoma Park and Arlington Courthouse markets

-- Maple Avenue Market and Farm -- Local food store in Vienna, and small farm in Marshall, VA
+- Maple Avenue Market and Farm -- Local food store in Vienna, and long-time CSA hosts

 - 4P Foods -- A boxed-delivery service working to build local networks by sourcing regional and local food, including from our farm